Megidd/jewelry-personalization/ring-text/specs_floating.md

 # Problem

-A 3D ring is created with a 3D text on it.
-The text characters are floating on air.
-So, they cannot be manufactured by 3D printing and metal casting.
+A 3D ring is created with 3D text on it.
+The text characters are floating in the air.
+So, they cannot be manufactured by 3D printing and later metal casting.

 Simple ideas are required to elegantly connect the text characters to each other or to the ring itself.
 To be able to manufacture them by 3D printing and metal casting.